CompOpt4Apps/Artifact-datadepsimplify-arXiv-July2018/README.md

 Index array properties defined in the JSON files get stored in the IEGenLib library's environment as universially quantified assertions.
-Then, whenever they are needed for instance for detecting unsatisfiable relations, they get instantiated as described in section 3.4 of the arXiv submission, and get used.
+Then, whenever they are needed for instance for detecting unsatisfiable relations, they are instantiated as described in Section 3.4 of the arXiv submission.

 **In IEGenLib, the universially quantified assertions are stored as objects of UniQuantRule class** that is defined inside IEGenLib/src/set_relation/environment.h.
-This class stores the assertions as two iegenlib::Set object, one for left hand side, and one for right hand side, which makes defining arbitrary assertions easy since iegenlib::Set's can represent any set of equalitiy and inequality constraints that can also include uninterpreted function symbols with arbitrary parameters. can be defined and added to the environment with following syntax:
+This class stores the assertions as two iegenlib::Set object, one for left hand side, and one for right hand side, which makes defining assertions easy since iegenlib::Set's can represent any set of equalitiy and inequality constraints that include uninterpreted function symbols with arbitrary parameters.
+Assertions can be defined and added to the environment with following syntax:
 ```
   UniQuantRule *uqRule;
-  uqRule = new UniQuantRule("Type", "UniQuantVar", "p", "q");
+  uqRule = new UniQuantRule("Triangularity", "[e1,e2]", "colPtr(e1) < e2", "e1 < rowIdx(e2)");
   currentEnv.addUniQuantRule( uqRule );
 ```
-**The addUniQuantRule( uqRule ); call, adds the assertion to the environment.**
+**The addUniQuantRule( uqRule ) call adds the assertion to the environment.**

 # How to build the artifact: